Adedeji88/alx-low_level_programming/0x15-file_io/README.md

 1. a function that creates a file with content
 2. a function that appends a text at the end of a file
 3. a program that copies the content of a file to another file
+4. a program that displays the information contained in the ELF header at the start of an ELF file